 Trusted Root Certification Authorities

-You need to publish the Federal Common Policy Certificate Authority (COMMON) root certificate to the trusted root certificate authority trust stores on all your workstations, devices, servers and domain controllers.
+You need to publish the Federal Common Policy Certification Authority (COMMON) root certificate to the trusted root certification authority trust stores on all your workstations, devices, servers and domain controllers.

-You want to add COMMON root certificate to a Group Policy Object to publish COMMON as a trusted root for ALL the devices and user objects.
+You want to add the COMMON root certificate to a Group Policy Object to publish it as a trusted root for ALL the devices and user objects.

 NTAuth Enterprise Trust Store

-The NTAuth enterprise trust store is used by your network domain to determine which certificate authorities to trust specifically for authenticating users to the network.
-To understand the difference between the typical network domain Trust Stores and NTAuth, you may want to think of NTAuth as an explicit trust list of certificate authorities used for network authentication.
+The NTAuth enterprise trust store is used by your network domain to determine which certification authorities to trust specifically for authenticating users to the network.
+To understand the difference between the typical network domain Trust Stores and NTAuth, you may want to think of NTAuth as an explicit trust list of certification authorities used for network authentication.

-There are two very different options for what certificate authority certificates you need publish to the NTAuth trust store.
+There are two very different options for what certification authority certificates you need publish to the NTAuth trust store.
 Each option depends on the choice you make for linking your user accounts.